saifkhan5566/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

     Within the notebook, you will explore combining streaming and batch processing with a single pipeline.

-## Important: Shut down your cluster
+## Important: Shut down your Databricks cluster

 1. After you've finished exploring the Azure Databricks notebook; in your Azure Databricks workspace, the left pane, select **Compute** and select your cluster.
 Then select **Terminate** to stop the cluster.